weichong-ong/FMCG_Customer_Purchase_Analytics/README.md

 <img src="https://render.githubusercontent.com/render/math?math=E = \frac{\Delta Quantity(Purchase)}{\Delta Price} * \frac{Price}{Quantity(Purchase)} = \beta * \frac{Price}{Quantity(Purchase)}">

+**This part includes:**
-* Implemente multiple linear regression model to predict the purchase quantity by price and promotion features in the model.
+* Implement multiple linear regression model to predict the purchase quantity by price and promotion features in the model.
 * Calculate the price elasticity of purchase quantity with and without active promotional activities for each price point.

 ## Code and Resources